RockLib/RockLib.Logging/docs/LogProviders.md

 # Log Providers

-`LogProviders` provider different outputs for writing logs.

-`RockLib.Logging` comes with three `LogProviders` available for use.
+The `ILogProvider` interface defines exactly how logs are written; a logger can have zero to many log providers. `RockLib.Logging` comes with three implementations of the `ILogProvider`.

 ## [ConsoleLogProvider](ConsoleLogProvider.md)

-Writes log entries to standard out.
+Writes log entries to standard out or standard error.

 ## [FileLogProvider](FileLogProvider.md)